-Many points of interest abound for travelers of the Great Waste.
+Many points of interest exist for travelers in the Great Waste.
 Hidden treasures, fallen kingdoms, obscure ruins, and natural wonders await the adventurer willing to seek them out.
-Lost in long forgotten tomes or passed down through oral tradition and spoken of in hushed tones by desert dwellers, these sites hold some of the greatest anomalies in an otherwise barren land.
+Lost in long forgotten texts or passed down through oral tradition and spoken of in whispered tones by desert dwellers, these sites hold some of the greatest anomalies in an otherwise barren land.
 To name a few...